Victoria Legrand: Songwriting and influences

 Legrand and Scally write music anywhere between eight and 16 hours a day, and strive to create thoughtful music they feel strongly about.
 Legrand often emphasizes the honesty, thoughtfulness, and authenticity Beach House tries to get across in their music.
 Legrand laments the references to Beach House as being "wafty, wavy, floaty, dreamy," and insists on the band's loudness and all-encompassing soundscapes they create: "We are a loud band.
 OK, so it's not abrasive, but it's not soft."

 Legrand has said in interviews that she wishes audiences would focus on the craft of their songwriting.
 She commented, "what you're feeling is the craft, that everything is there with intention," as opposed to the individual sounds that surround "the real meat of it all....There's a lot of great sounds in music, but it's not gonna necessarily make you feel something."
 She is protective of the identity of the band and cautiously chooses how they expose themselves to their audience.

-She has remarked on her love of The Cure, the Cocteau Twins, and Gene Clark, and cited Courtney Love as an influence.
+She has remarked on her love of The Cure, the Cocteau Twins, and Gene Clark, and cited Courtney Love of Hole as an influence.